Skip to main content

 After repeated usage, drilling tools tend to wear and break.
 This leads to the following problems:

-The accuracy is compromised when the drill bit fails to hit the preferred spot and shifts away in the same axis.
+The accuracy is compromised when the drill bit fails to hit the preferred spot and shifts away on the same axis.
 The shifts in the drilled hole will give rise to tangency or breakout in annular rings.

-Roughness inside the drilled hole
+2. Roughness inside the drilled hole

 Roughness leads to a non-uniform plating of copper.
 This results in blowholes and barrel cracks.
-It can also result in lower insulation resistance due to the penetration of copper plating solution to the hole wall.
+It can also result in lower insulation resistance due to the penetration of copper plating solution into the hole wall.

-Resin smear
+3. Resin smear

 The resin in the board melts due to the heat generated during the drilling.
 The resin sticks to the hole walls and is called a resin smear.
 This again results in poor copper plating and leads to conductivity failure between the via and the interior layers of the circuit.
 The resin smear is removed by a chemical solution.

-Presence of entry and exit burrs
+4. Entry and exit burrs

-Nailhead
+5. Nailhead

 If the nailheads are improper, then there is a chance of copper bends in the inner layers while drilling.
 These copper bends cause uneven plating and result in conductivity issues.

-Delamination
+6. Delamination

 The partial separation of the circuit board layers is considered delamination.
 Improper drilling causes delamination.